Engagement Foundation Review

 Tools for faculty and instructional designers to build engaging online courses with multimedia, interactive content, and reusable learning objects

-Assessment & Grading Strong High
+Assessment & Grading Moderate High

 Flexible quiz types, rubrics, competency-based grading, and an integrated gradebook that handles complex weighting schemes